L'Oiseau et l'Enfant: Conception

-The song was the eighteenth and final song performed on the night, following 's Dream Express with "A Million in One, Two, Three".
-At the close of voting, it had received 136 points, coming first in a field of eighteen.
-Myriam recorded the song in five languages; French, English (as "The Bird and the Child"), German ("Der Vogel und das Mädchen"), Spanish ("El zagal y el ave azul") and her mother tongue Portuguese ("A ave e a infância").
+"L'Oiseau et l'Enfant" was composed by Jean-Paul Cara with French lyrics by Joe Gracy and was recorded by Marie Myriam.
+She recorded the song in five languages; French, English –as "The Bird and the Child"–, German –"Der Vogel und das Mädchen" with lyrics by Joe Gracy and H. von Schenckendorf–, Spanish –"El zagal y el ave azul"–, and her mother tongue Portuguese –"A ave e a infância"–.